Table of Contents

 Note: Perhaps more important than the type of infant formula is the act of preparing the infant formula correctly.
 A 2019 publication detailed an experiment performed in 2012-2013 where adults had to prepare 12 bottles of 2, 4, 6, or 8 ounces of formula.(Altazan, 2019) Overall, considering an accurate result to mean the correct amount of formula was used within 5%, 3% of bottles were underprepared, 19% of bottles were accurate, and 78% of bottles were overprepared.
 On average each bottle had 11% more formula powder than desired.
 Per a mathematical model the authors utilized this would correspond to an extra weight gain of ~118 grams per month, which would eventually lead to a 4% increase in the infant’s body fat percentage.

-Thus, taking care to prepare formulas correctly should be helpful and when individuals do not do so this may explain some of the association of formula feeding with an increased risk of obesity.
+Thus, taking care to prepare formulas correctly should be helpful and when caregivers do not do so this may explain some of the association of formula feeding with an increased risk of obesity.

 The key points from this lesson regarding breast and formula feeding include:

-- There are some differences in breastmilk of women with and without obesity but at this point there is no indication that this makes the breastmilk less healthy overall.
+- There are some differences in breastmilk of women with and without obesity but at this point there is no indication that this changes the health impact of breastmilk overall.

-- Infants who naturally want more milk may be more likely to grow more and also more likely to be provided formula, thus driving an association between formula feeding and increased weight gain.
+- Infants who are predisposed to grow faster will likely demand more milk; this may make caregivers prone to providing them formula and thus can drive an association between formula feeding and increased weight gain.

 - Infants who are generally more content and ok with less milk will likely be easier to breastfeed; thus they may be less likely to receive formula and this will appear as though breastfeeding is associated with less weight gain.